 There is no need for the two to cross paths, and there is no need to moralize about the rights or wrongs of them.
 Fire can cook your meal or burn your house down.
 This does not make the fire good or bad, it is just how it is being used.

 How to respond correctly

-So the correct answer to the question if Thai Massage is sexy business is not to flat-out deny it, but to explain that Thai Massage and any other massage can be and is used as sexual come-ons as is the case in every major city in the world.
+So the correct answer to the question if Thai Massage is a sexy business is to not flat-out deny it.
+It is better to explain that Thai Massage – and other massage types – can be and are used as sexual come-ons.
+This is the case in every major city in the world.

-However you offer the purely professional version and there is no reason that clients should concern themselves that it is being used in an unprofessional way by some.
+However, you offer a purely professional version.
+There is no reason that clients should concern themselves that it is being used in an unprofessional way by some.

-You will convince clients better with honesty than with denial and fact suppression.
-And you will feel more confident seeing the whole picture rather than trying to convince yourself and others that there is no such thing as seedy Thai Massage.
+You will convince clients better with honesty than with denial and fact-suppression.
+And you will feel more confident seeing the whole picture rather than trying to convince yourself and others that there is no such thing as a seedy Thai Massage.

 Non-professional, yet ethical uses of massage

 On another note, massage does feel wonderful and blissful – it is supposed to feel that way.
 It is appealing to the sense of touch.
 But sensual is not the same as sexual.
 The difference is in the intent.
 We instinctively stroke our babies, our children, and our lovers.